On this page:

 Understanding concussion and its effects

 It is important that parents, teachers and sports coaches know what to look for if a child has suffered a blow to the head.
 It is also equally important for children and young people to be aware of concussion.
-You can order a printed leaflet of this information to help explain the symptoms to help them better understand the condition and the importance of the recovery process.
+You can order a printed booklet of this information to help explain the symptoms to help them better understand the condition and the importance of the recovery process.

 Following the rules